Step 2: Liquid Calories

 Energy drinks

-Don’t run off just yet.
 Let me explain how to make this change and why it’s so important.
-I get this will be really hard for most - so I'll suggest a few different levels and you can decide - from the following options:-
+I get this will be really hard for most but it can work.
+Some people have had success by either stopping all in one day or over two weeks:-

 Q: Can I have the occasional drink?

 A: I don’t know…can you?
 Be honest with yourself.
 Can you really stop at one drink without reaching for another?
 Without then snacking on crisps or salty roasted nuts?
-One drink often leads to more, and the next morning, you’re battling cravings for carbs and unhealthy foods.
+One drink often leads to more, and the next morning, you’re battling cravings for simple carbs and unhealthy foods.
 It’s a slippery slope.
 But, if you feel you have a strong enough mind to have the odd drink without falling off the track, then that's up to you.
-If you do, I recommend Red wine as your go to as at least this contains a few benefits such as antioxidants and improved gut health due to the fermentation.

 The Reasons Behind This Change